flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

     - Number
     - The ILS course tuned via the left/right RMP

-- A32NX_RMP_ILS_TUNED
-    - Bool
-    - If the ILS is tuned via the RMP

 - A32NX_TO_CONFIG_FLAPS
     - Enum
     - The pilot-entered FLAPS value in the PERF TAKE OFF page.
 0 is a valid entry, -1 if not entered